FSoft-AI4Code/CodeCapybara/README.md

 - Full-parameter fine-tuning
 - HuggingFace's PEFT, same as [AlpacaLoRA](https://github.com/tloen/alpaca-lora#readme)
 ## Results
-We evaluate our models as well as reproducing other models' results on 2 benchmarks, HumanEval and MBPP.
-All numbers are reported with zero-shot inference.
+We evaluate our models as well as reproduce other models' results on 2 benchmarks, HumanEval and MBPP.
+All numbers are reported in zero-shot settings.
 ### HumanEval
 | Model |Base checkpoint | pass@1 | pass@10 | pass@100 |
 | - | - | - | -  | - |